jeffreylowzg/LLM_homework6/README.md

 python src/process_data.py
 ```

 ## In-context learning

 In our in-context learning experiments, there are 2 sections: few-shot prompts and expert role prompting.
+We upload the sample prompts that we use for replicability.
+These prompts were randomly sampled from the train datasplit.

 ### 0 shot prompt: